withastro/docs/src/pages/index.md

 npm run build
 ```

-To deploy your Astro site to production, upload the contents of `/dist` to your favorite static site host.
+To deploy your Astro site to production, upload the contents of `/dist` to your favourite static site host.